eagle-Ji/eagle-Ji/README.md

 - 👀 I’m passionate about using Artificial Intelligence to benefit humanity.
-- 🌱 Currently exploring Embodied AI, Generative AI, Quantum Machine Learning and Deep Reinforcement Learning.
+- 🌱 Currently exploring Embodied AI, Generative AI, and Quantum Machine Learning.
+**🧠 Specialised in:** Artificial Intelligence, 🤖 Robotics, ⚡ Energy Systems, 🎯 Deep Reinforcement Learning
 ### 💞️ Open to collaborations
   -   AI for Time Seriese Data Analytics and Inference
   -   Deep Reinforcement Learning for Decision Support and Control